paxx12/SnapmakerU1-Extended-Firmware/docs/klipper_includes.md

 ### Klipper Configuration

-In the Fluidd Configuration tab, go to the **klipper** folder and create `.cfg` files with your custom Klipper configuration.
+In the Configuration tab, go to the **klipper** folder and create `.cfg` files with your custom Klipper configuration.

 Example `custom-macros.cfg`: